 I wondered if I could find a practical way for us to stay in contact.
 But considering the remoteness of his village, I realized I needed to say farewell.
 “Hassan, I really did appreciate your company and your family’s hospitality.
 I’m delighted to have had the opportunity to talk with you about your present life, here in the village.
 I hope you will find opportunities that bring you satisfaction and a decent income.
 We must head back to Gilgit before darkness.
 Thanks for everything.
 Bye.”

 I wonder how many other graduates of Karachi University have had to return to remote villages, disillusioned – for Hassan seemed that way to me.
-If one such educated, but disillusioned, graduate fell under the influence of a radical zealous imam, then we had the possible starting of an al Qaida group with the academic knowledge to cause huge amounts of destruction and loss of life.
+If one such educated but disillusioned graduate fell under the influence of a radical zealous imam, then we had the possible starting of an Al Qaida group with the academic knowledge to cause huge amounts of destruction and loss of life.
 Not a good combination - knowledge, disillusionment, and zeal.
-I could only pray they did not become part of Hassan’s journey because several such terrorist groups did infest this area in later years.
+I could only pray they did not become part of Hassan’s journey because several such terrorist groups infested this area in later years.

 That night in Gilgit, I slept well, but now such fears about Hassan can haunt my ability to sleep peacefully.
 I believe most human beings would prefer peace over instability and bloodshed.
 But how can we persuade the few who still believe in inequality, retaliation, and vengeance that they are wrong?